mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 tokens = [token.text for token in doc]
 ```

 Here the `text` attribute stores the original text form of the token.
-SpaCy docs are _non-destructive_ because they preserve the original text alongside the list of tokens and their attributes.
+Tokenizing texts into SpaCy docs is _non-destructive_ because original text is preserved alongside the list of tokens and their attributes.
 You can access the original text of the entire doc by calling `doc.text` (assuming you have assigned the `Doc` object to the `doc` variable).
 Indeed, calling `doc.to_json()` will return a JSON representation which gives the start and end position of each token in the original text!

 As mentioned above, you can use a Python list comprehension to filter the the contents of the doc using information in the document's attributes.
 For instance: